bshambaugh/ockam-experiments/README.md

 perhaps visit:
 https://searchsecurity.techtarget.com/definition/asymmetric-cryptography

+"To create a digital signature, signing software -- such as an email program -- creates a one-way hash of the electronic data to be signed.
+The user's private key is then used to encrypt the hash, returning a value that is unique to the hashed data.
+The encrypted hash, along with other information such as the hashing algorithm, forms the digital signature.
+Any change in the data, even to a single bit, results in a different hash value.

+This attribute enables others to validate the integrity of the data by using the signer's public key to decrypt the hash.
+If the decrypted hash matches a second computed hash of the same data, it proves that the data hasn't changed since it was signed.
+If the two hashes don't match, the data has either been tampered with in some way -- indicating a failure of integrity -- or the signature was created with a private key that doesn't correspond to the public key presented by the signer -- indicating a failure of authentication."

 I have proposed the following steps.
 The Ockam code appears to be set up with a Raspberri Pi.

 Step 1: